medhanshgupta/experiment-1/README.md

 introduction to python

 ## Theory :
-inputing elements, displaying data types, mathematical operation in two integers, area of circle, log value, sin value, checking which element is greater. int is used integer value. to use pi and log we use import math. float is used to store decimals. to check if condition is true or not we use if-else statement.
+Inputing elements, displaying data types, mathematical operation in two integers, area of circle, log value, sin value, checking which element is greater.
+int is used integer value.
+To use pi and log we use import math.
+float is used to store decimals.
+To check if condition is true or not we use if-else statement.

 ## Algorithm :
     a)calculator: